igooralm192/igooralm192/README.md

 - ☁️ **Cloud & DevOps**: Google Cloud (certified), PostgreSQL replication, Docker, monitoring with Grafana
 - 🤝 **Team & Leadership**: Leading squads, mentoring developers, aligning tech decisions with business needs

-I believe software should turn complex problems into intuitive solutions — and I enjoy building tools and features that do exactly that.
+I believe software should turn complex problems into intuitive solutions, and i enjoy building tools and features that do exactly that.

 ---